Date: May 28, 2014

-From: Jenny Halpin, Odegaard Writing and Research Center Director
+From: Jenny Halpin and Peter Freeman, Odegaard Writing and Research Center Director and Coordinator

-Re: POSITION ANNOUNCEMENT - Tutor (part-time) at Odegaard Writing and Research Center for work beginning as early as January 2014 and continuing through June 2014 and beyond, depending on applicant's academic status and availability.
+Re: POSITION ANNOUNCEMENT - Tutor (part-time) at the Odegaard Writing and Research Center for work beginning in September 2014 and continuing through June 2015 and beyond, depending on applicant's academic status and availability.

-We seek applications -- from undergraduate and graduate students in all fields who will be enrolled at UW Seattle during the 2013-2014 academic year -- for the paid position of part-time peer tutor in the OWRC, an interdisciplinary writing and research center which aims to support UW Seattle students, staff, and faculty on their diverse writing and research projects through 45-minute, one-to-one or group tutoring sessions, workshops, and other programs.
+We seek applications -- from undergraduate and graduate students in all academic fields who will be enrolled at UW during the 2014-2015 academic year -- for the paid position of part-time peer tutor in the OWRC, an interdisciplinary writing and research center which aims to support UW students, staff, and faculty on their diverse writing and research projects through 45-minute, one-to-one or group tutoring sessions, workshops, and other programs.

 Pay rates depend on academic status: undergraduates and MA or MS graduate students who have not yet completed that degree start at $10.46/hour; post-MA or post-MS graduate students start at $15.00/hour.

 - Full participation in all preliminary and ongoing training sessions to develop theoretical and practical understanding of both the OWRC's mission and tutoring best practices

 - A regular weekly work schedule of one-to-one and group tutoring sessions, with shifts of no more than 4.5 hours per day for a total of 0.75 to 19.5 hours per week (based on terms of employment and employee availability)